 Failing to do so might result in postponement of new devices that are ready for the market or new drugs that have been developed for years.
-Not all people are aware that the process for a new drug to be released is really slow.
+Not all people are aware that the process to release a new drug is really slow.

-Even one that deals with something so trivial as a headache might need 10 to 15 years of clinical research before it could be approved by the local authorities and enter the market.
+Even those drugs that deal with something so trivial as a headache might need 10 to 15 years of clinical research to be approved by the local authorities and enter the market.
 Having that in mind, it is crucial for translations to fully adhere to the authorities’ requirements.
 Especially, when the translation in question will later be presented for approval.

 Most importantly, accuracy is so needed because it can save lives.
 Documents for translations could be anything – from hospital discharge papers and consent forms to test and analysis results.